sigstore/cosign/doc/cosign_attest.md

       --replace
       --sk                                                                                       whether to use a hardware security key
       --slot string                                                                              security key slot to use for generated key (default: signature) (authentication|signature|card-authentication|key-management)
+      --store-attestation                                                                        whether or not to upload the attestation to an attestation store
       --timestamp-server-url string                                                              url to the Timestamp RFC3161 server, default none.
 Must be the path to the API to request timestamp responses, e.g. https://freetsa.org/tsr
       --tlog-upload                                                                              whether or not to upload to the tlog (default true)
       --type string                                                                              specify a predicate type (slsaprovenance|slsaprovenance02|slsaprovenance1|link|spdx|spdxjson|cyclonedx|vuln|openvex|custom) or an URI (default "custom")